-About Dr. Melanie Poudevigne, FACSM, CC-AASP
+About Dr. Melanie Poudevigne, FACSM, CMPC

-While directing the health & fitness management program, Melanie is focusing on also teaching all aspects of health management by incorporating her knowledge in conducting study abroad programs looking at global health.
+While directing the health & fitness management programs, Melanie is focusing on also teaching all aspects of health management by incorporating her knowledge in conducting study abroad programs looking at global health.
 She has developed a strong interest in leveraging her scientific research background to help inform policy and administrative processes .
 During her time abroad, she has helped evaluate foreign countries' health institutes in Brazil, Ireland, Jamaica, and France on strategic plan and grant initiatives.
 She is currently the author and recipient of multiple public health grants.
 She also consults from her private practice in Grant Park in Exercise, Health and Sports Psychology.

 Dr. Poudevigne can be reached at +1-678-466-4937 or email@example.com